kohana/database/guide/database/results.md

 [!!]
 NOTE: Currently, the PDO diver always returns a class of `Database_Result_Cached`, so `cached()` just returns itself.

+The `cached()` function doesn't actually do any caching, it simply returns the result in a way that can be serialized and cached.
+You will need to use the [Cache Module](../cache) or some other caching method.

 ### Select - `count()`

 The `Database_Result` object implements the `Countable` Interface.
 The method `count()` returns the total row count in the result set.